charmoniumQ/PROBE/probe_src/tasks.md

 - [ ] Think about in situ transcription and analysis
   - Think about assumptions in analysis
   - Think about front-end and UI/UX

+Performance issues:
+- [ ] Have better benchmarks

+- [ ] InodeTable should be shared across process-trees or perhaps globally

+- [ ] Use lock-free implementation of InodeTable

 Documentation: